The 30 Most Successful Reality TV Personalities of the Last 30 Years

 The acting ambitions of the various strangers who agree to cohabitate on The Real World are more common than not, but it's rarer to see the adventure-seeking alums of Road Rules get bit by the acting bug.
 Of course, when you're as classically handsome as David Giuntoli, you basically have no choice but to be on TV.
-So after one season touring the South Pacific on Road Rules (and exactly one season of The Real World/Road Rules Challenge)—where he was the handsome, low-drama nice guy, so MTV didn't have a ton of use for him—Giuntoli veered off into acting, where he landed the lead role on NBC's demon-hunting series Grimm, which aired for six seasons.
+So after one season touring the South Pacific on Road Rules (and exactly one season of The Real World/Road Rules Challenge)—where he was the handsome, low-drama nice guy, so MTV didn't have a ton of use for him—Giuntoli veered off into acting, landing the lead role on NBC's demon-hunting series Grimm, which aired for six seasons.
 Currently, he's starring on ABC's drama A Million Little Things.

 Lucy Hale (American Juniors)

-It's kind of wild that Lucy Hale has been a mainstay on television for at least 10 years, first as Aria on Pretty Little Liars and now in the title role on The CW's Riverdale spin-off Katy Keene.
+It's kind of wild that Lucy Hale has been a mainstay on television for at least 10 years, first as Aria on Pretty Little Liars and most recently in the title role on The CW's short-lived Riverdale spin-off Katy Keene.
 But before all that, she was a contestant on American Juniors, Fox's attempt to extend that American Idol magic to talented tweens.
 She finished in fourth place for the season, performing songs by the likes of Celine Dion, Diana Ross, and Blondie, but nobody who finished higher than she did starred in either Scream 4 or this year's horror offering Fantasy Island, now did they?